str0nkus/NeverlanCTF-2019-Writeups/Crypto/Z3r0_C00l_Bruh/README.md

 	9. Firstly i thought it was base64 (it was not)
 	10. Secondly i thought it was a caesar cipher / rot 13 (it was not)
 	11. Thidrdly i thought it was a Viginere cipher
-	12. It was a Viginere with the password "hackers"
+	12. It was a Viginere with the password "hackers" (as the hint gave us "what are they")

 ![alt text](https://i.imgur.com/Ag2OGOh.png)